fezeka-tech/data-representation-coursework/README.md

 # datarepresentationcoursework
-H. Dip
-Certainly!
-Below is a basic README template for your Flask application.
-Please customize it according to your specific application details and requirements.
+H. Diploma in Computing in Data Analytics

 ---

 # Flask RESTful API with Database

-This is a simple Flask web application with a RESTful API that links to one or more database tables.
+This is a simple Flask web application with a RESTful API that links to two database tables.
 The application uses Flask, SQLAlchemy, and SQLite to demonstrate basic CRUD (Create, Read, Update, Delete) operations on a database.

 ## Getting Started